 Most of the cases on parental leave, which are very few, concern the relationship between the leave and the employer's organisation of work.
 For example, the Tribunal Trieste of 13 July 2007 ruled against parental leave being divided into small fractions because it did not fit with the employer's organisation of activity, which was of public interest.
-On the other hand, the Council of State ruled that a firm's organisation cannot interfere with the enjoyment of parental leave, as this is specifically targeted at the care of children.
-Similarly, the Court of Cassation has stated that parental leave is linked to the care of children and that it cannot be used to substitute the spouse at work in order to allow her to take care of children.
-For example, the Tribunal Trieste of the cause it did not fit with the employer's organisation of activity, which was of public interest.
-On the other hand, the Council of State ruled that a firm's organisation cannot interfere with the enjoyment of parental leave, as this is specifically targeted at the care of children.
+On the other hand, the Council of State ruled that a firm's organisation cannot interfere with the enjoyment of parental leave, as this is specifically targeted at the care of children.64 Similarly, the Court of Cassation has stated that parental leave is linked to the care of children and that it cannot be used to substitute the spouse at work in order to allow her to take care of children.65